hydrogeog/hydro/README.md

 #hydro
-Tools for analysis of the hydrologic system.
+Tools for quantitative analysis of the hydrologic system.

 ##Functions:
 * dailyMean - Takes the daily mean of a set of disharge data.